haldenk/tic_tac_toe/pseudocode.md

 (1, 5, 9)
 (3, 5, 7)

-when the user clicks a square, the corresponding index of the tilewill be saved to db
+when the user clicks a square, the corresponding index of the tile will be saved to db

 all winning combinations stored, if a user's coordinates have all winning coordinates, they win.